-This consultation plan does not describe the formal consultation that we are required to undertake with relevant local authorities under the Local Authority (Public Health, Health and Wellbeing Boards and Health Scrutiny) Regulations 2013 although these groups are mentioned as stakeholders within the table below and are an integral part of our stakeholder engagement activity.
+This consultation plan describes the formal consultation that we are required to undertake with relevant local authorities under the Local Authority (Public Health, Health and Wellbeing Boards and Health Scrutiny) Regulations 2013 (see sections 15.3) these groups are mentioned as stakeholders within the table below and are an integral part of our stakeholder engagement activity (see section 16.4).
 This plan sets out the additional, complementary, and public-facing activity that we will undertake to elicit responses and promote engagement and involvement during the consultation period.
-Through our pre-consultation engagement work we have identified and worked with a wide range of stakeholders.
-We have grouped our stakeholders into eight categories with detailed sub-groups within each category:
+Through our preconsultation engagement work we have identified and worked with a wide range of stakeholders.
+We have grouped our stakeholders into eight categories with detailed subgroups within each category:

-Our consultation audiences Patients, public and community groups Staff Residents in north and mid Hampshire HHFT patients/service users and carers including those in border areas to the catchment identified in the integrated impact assessment Patient and carer support groups Voluntary, community and local business groups Local Healthwatch (primarily Hampshire and Southampton) Those who are seldom heard Protected characteristics groups (under equalities legislation) Campaigners (groups and individuals) HHFT governors and membership CCGs' local health/community engagement networks GP patient participation groups Patients and carers, and/or their representative groups, who use county-wide specialist service provided by HHFT and live outside mid and north Hampshire Chamber of Commerce Faith groups HHFT (including trade unions) Community, mental health and learning disability Trust - Southern Health NHS Foundation Trust Ambulance Trust - South Central Ambulance Service (SCAS) Commissioners - West Hampshire CCG, North Hampshire CCG (which is part of Hampshire and Isle of Wight Partnership of CCGs), NHSE Specialised Commissioning team Neighbouring trusts - University Hospital Southampton NHS Foundation Trust, Frimley Health NHS Foundation Trust, Royal Berkshire NHS Foundation Trust, Solent NHS Trust CCG Local Area Teams - North and Mid Hampshire, Commissioning Support Unit, North East Hampshire and Farnham CCG, Berkshire West CCG, Bath and North East Somerset, Swindon and Wiltshire CCG Hampshire and Isle of Wight Sustainability and Transformation Partnership (STP) Provider Alliance - North and Mid Hampshire General Practice (including Primary Care Network clinical directors and primary care teams) Local authority (including social care and public health teams) Elected representatives (north and mid Hampshire and bordering Regulators/scrutiny areas) MPsJoint HOSC Department for Health and Social CareNHS England and NHS Improvement
+Our consultation audiences

+Patients, public and community groups Staff

+Residents in north and mid Hampshire HHFT patients/service users and carers including those in border areas to the catchment identified in the integrated impact assessment Patient and carer support groups Resident, voluntary, community and local business groups Local Healthwatch (primarily Hampshire and Southampton) Those who are seldom heard Protected characteristic groups (under equalities legislation) including age, HHFT (including trade unions) Community, mental health and learning disability Trust - Southern Health NHS Foundation Trust Ambulance Trust - South Central Ambulance Service (SCAS) Commissioners - West Hampshire CCG, North Hampshire CCG (which is part of Hampshire and Isle of Wight Partnership of CCGs), NHSE Specialised Commissioning team Neighbouring trusts - University Hospital Southampton NHS Foundation